samuelkn/samuelkn.github.io/index.md

 ## Welcome to my page

+Hello, I'm an agricultural scientist with a strong interest in statistics.

-Here, I plan to show some of my work and some more hopefully helpful things.
+This is my personal web page, where I will try to share some of my analyses and some code, which is hopefully helpful in some projects.

+Please see About, for further information about me and about the homapage.